by Tim Gilmore, 12/19/2020

 You couldn’t hear Willie Browne walking through the woods.
 Usually he was as quiet and unseen as the wildlife.
 He belonged to these woods, after all, as much as they belonged to him.
 Or more.

 The day they met him, back in 1954, they’d wandered about 200 yards through the forest when they heard a voice call out from the path behind them.
 What were they doing on his land?
 So Frances politely told him the truth.
 She was a history teacher, Bill was her student, they’d heard about Mr. Browne and they wanted to see where he lived.
-Browne may have been a hermit in the woods, but he was also a reader.
+Browne may have lived by himself in the woods, but he was a reader.
 His mother had been a schoolteacher and Browne had an old school bus he used as his library of old newsmagazines.
 He liked Frances immediately.

 When Willie Browne’s father gave him these hundreds of acres just south of St. Johns Bluff on his 16th birthday in 1905, he entrusted him to conserve the land.
 He told Willie to keep the land as close to its natural state as possible and to “keep hunters off it.”
 Five decades later, he read the sincerity in these trespassers’ faces and invited them to his cabin.